top of page

 • I have a PhD in History.

-• Prior to my academic pursuits, I worked worked as a electrician in IBEW Local Union 11 in Los Angeles from 1982 to 1994.
+• Prior to my academic pursuits, I worked as a electrician in IBEW Local Union 11 in Los Angeles from 1982 to 1994.
 My labor contributed to building some of the most iconic structures in Los Angeles, such as the U.S. Bank Tower, Universal Studios’ CityWalk, and the Metro Rail.

 • I was active in Lesbians of Color from 1979 to 1982.
 I also attended the First National Lesbians of Color Conference in 1983 in Malibu, California.